Last updated Last updated April 27, 2026

 Alternative TruthFinder opt-out methods

-If you don’t want to use TruthFinder’s data privacy center or if you’re having trouble using the suppression tool, you can contact TruthFinder’s support team and request to remove your personal information.
+If you’re having trouble using the suppression tool, you can contact TruthFinder’s support team and request the removal of your personal information.
 Note that TruthFinder will likely ask you to verify your identity before removing your private data.

 Federal judiciary requests